General Academic Policies

 Transcripts

 Students who wish transcripts of records to transfer to other schools or for other purposes should submit a signed request to the Registrar’s Office at least two weeks in advance of need.
+Transcript request forms are available under the Registrar menu in the top navigation.
 To protect students and alumni, no telephone requests for transcripts will be honored.
 Transcripts are issued only at the request of the student, and official transcripts are sent directly to the college or university to which transfer is desired.
-A fee of $7 is required for each transcript requested.
+A fee of $2 is required for each transcript requested.

 Official transcripts are sent directly to institutions or agencies.
 Transcripts sent or given to students are marked “unofficial,” are unsigned, and do not bear the Seminary seal.
 Transcripts are released only when all outstanding financial balances have been paid.